 Today, we’re pleased to kick off an exciting new series for the blog: Interviews with Animators, where each week we’ll be chatting with someone who works in the trenches to get an inside look at what it’s like to be an animator.

 To start the series off with a bang, we were lucky enough to sit down with Natalie Labarre.
-If that name sounds familiar, it might be because we featured Labarre’s work in a post back in February or it might be because enchanting short animated film Papa has been screening at festivals (and winning awards) around the globe.
+If that name sounds familiar, it might be because her enchanting short animated film Papa has been screening at festivals (and winning awards) around the globe.
 To learn more about the making of that film and the sources of Labarre’s inspiration, check out our interview below the jump…

 Blake Harris: First off, I wanted to ask about where the inspiration came from.
 How did you come up with the idea for Papa?

 Natalie Labarre: This was made as my graduation film, so I knew I had to come up with something.
 I was already making stories about my dad, so when it was time to come up with an idea that was probably on my mind.

 Blake Harris: Well I’m glad you brought that up—your dad—because the film is called “Papa” and in the credits you show a picture of you, as a young girl, with your father.
 So I was wondering how autobiographical this film actually was.

 Natalie Labarre: So, for some reason, most of my art is based on my life.
 And definitely my father, for some reason.
 Which drives my mom crazy.
 She’s like: hello, can you make something about me?!
 Like I’ve done portraits of him, for fine art.
 Oil paintings and that was exhibited a little bit.
 I don’t know, for some reason he inspires me because he’s a total character.

 Blake Harris: Is he actually an inventor?